S&T (ETR:SANT) Given a €31.00 Price Target at Hauck and Aufhaeuser

-Hauck and Aufhaeuser set a €31.00 ($34.83) price target on S&T (ETR:SANT) in a report released on Friday morning, Borsen Zeitung reports.
+Hauck and Aufhaeuser set a €31.00 ($34.83) price objective on S&T (ETR:SANT) in a report published on Thursday morning, Borsen Zeitung reports.

 S&T AG engages in the development, implementation, and marketing of hardware and software solutions, and IT services.
 The company operates through three segments: IT Services, IoT Solutions Europe, and IoT Solutions America.
 The company offers consulting, integration, and outsourcing services in the areas of workplace, data centers, cloud, and application support and development; and implements, operates, and sells third-party hardware and software products.